MerginMaps/docs/src/field/external_gps/index.md

 [[toc]]

-Connect external GPS receivers to your mobile device to achieve higher [GPS accuracy](../gps_accuracy/) of your survey with <MobileAppName />.
+Connect external GPS receivers to your mobile device to achieve higher [GPS accuracy](../gps_accuracy/) for your surveys with the <MobileAppName />.

-There are several [extra position variables](../../layer/variables/#position-variables) that can be useful to record during the survey with external GPS, such as the GPS antenna height, GPS device name and metrics such as horizontal, vertical or position dilution of precision (HDOP, VDOP, PDOP).
+There are several [extra position variables](../../layer/variables/#position-variables) that can be useful to record during surveys when using an external GPS, such as GPS antenna height, GPS device name and metrics like horizontal, vertical or position dilution of precision (HDOP, VDOP, PDOP).

 Note that external GPS devices usually return orthometric heights (ellipsoid with the geoid separation applied).
 The altitude and geoid separation in the [GPS info panel](../mobile-app-ui/#current-position-and-gps-info) in the <MobileAppNameShort /> is displayed as reported by the external GPS.